 - 2/3 cup coarsely chopped peanut butter cups

-- Prepare a 7 inch springform pan by coating it with a nonstick spray.
+- Prepare a 7-inch springform pan by coating it with a nonstick spray.
 Use a parchment round, if desired.

-- In a mixing bowl mix cream cheese and sugar at medium speed until smooth, blend in peanut butter, heavy cream, vanilla, and flour.
+- In a mixing bowl, mix cream cheese and sugar at medium speed until smooth, blend in peanut butter, heavy cream, vanilla, and flour.
 Mix in eggs one at a time just until blended; don't over mix.
 Stir in chocolate chips.

 - Pour batter into the springform pan on top of the crust.
 Cover top of springform pan with aluminum foil.

 - Pour 1 cup of water into the pressure cooking pot, and place the trivet in the bottom.
 Carefully center the filled pan on a foil sling* and lower it into the pressure cooking pot.
 Fold the foil sling down so that it doesn't interfere with closing the lid.